ericclemmons/start-server-webpack-plugin/README.md

     // Only use this in DEVELOPMENT
     new StartServerPlugin({
       name: 'server.js',
+      compilation: 'compilation-name', // only used when multi compiler
       nodeArgs: ['--inspect'], // allow debugging
       args: ['scriptArgument1', 'scriptArgument2'], // pass args to script
       signal: false | true | 'SIGUSR2', // signal to send for HMR (defaults to `false`, uses 'SIGUSR2' if `true`)